Parent and Family Information

 Who do I talk to if I have questions about transportation?

-School secretary, A Lee, handles transportation issues related to school.
-Please remember that if there is a change in how your child is getting home on any afternoon, you must call A prior to 12:00 pm (noon) to let her know and she will get a message to the child’s teacher.
+The school clerk handles transportation issues related to school.
+Please remember that if there is a change in how your child is getting home on any afternoon, you must call the office prior to 12:00 pm (noon) to let them know and they will get a message to the child’s teacher.
 Do not rely on email or voicemail alone.
-If a teacher has not been made aware of any changes, the established routine will be followed.
-A, Mrs. Lehmann, and Mr. Yerama support any problems or concerns on the bus and can be reached by calling the EXPO office at (651) 290-8384.
+If a teacher has not been made aware of any changes, the established routine will be followed. the school clerk, assistant principal, and principal support any problems or concerns on the bus and can be reached by calling the EXPO office at (651) 290-8384.

 Walking to School